dzen-dhall/dzen-dhall/README.md

 - a [state map](#state-maps) - a mapping from automaton states to `Bar`s.
 - an automaton ID - just a string, that can be used from [sources](#sources) to query your automaton state.

-For example, the following piece of code defines a `Bar` that switches between two states.
+For example, this piece of code defines a `Bar` that switches between two states:

 ```dhall
 let mySwitcher : Bar =